2-year term deposit interest rates

 Interest rates on long-term deposits

-With the average interest rate sitting at around 1.40% p.a., long term deposit rates can offer some rates that are much higher than this.
-While the average deposit rate for various longer terms also hovers around this 1.40% mark, the highest rates available for these terms are often much more impressive.
+With the average interest rate sitting at just 0.43% p.a in 2021, long term deposit rates can offer some rates that are higher than this.
+While the average deposit rate for various longer terms also hovers around the 0.50% mark, the highest rates available for these terms are often a bit more impressive.
 The idea behind this is banks want to encourage customers to deposit their money for longer so the bank can use the funds to offer things like home loans, so banks might offer some enticing interest rates to attract longer-term funds.

 Why pick a long-term deposit?